netlify/cli/CONTRIBUTING.md

 2. Open a "JavaScript Debug Terminal" (e.g. by searching for it in the Command Palette (Shift-Cmd+P)).
 Every Node process that's opened in this terminal will have a debugger attached.
 3. Place a breakpoint somewhere in the CLI.
 You will have to place them in the compiled `.js` files as opposed to the `.ts` files.
 4. In your JavaScript Debug Terminal, navigate to the project you'd like to debug.
 5. Run `/path/to/netlify/cli/bin/run.js`.
-You should see the debugger connecting automatically.
+The debugger should be connecting automatically.

 ### Architecture